blesseditsme/Pac-Many/README.md

 # Pac-Many
 This repository contains the source code for a simple PacMan game implemented in Java using the Swing library.
-The game features classic PacMan gameplay with ghosts, dots, and a maze.
+The game features classic Pac-Man gameplay with ghosts, dots, and a maze.
 The game is controlled using arrow keys for movement and the space bar to start/restart the game.

 Features:

-Classic PacMan gameplay mechanics.
+Classic Pac-Man gameplay mechanics.
-Player-controlled PacMan character.
+Player-controlled Pac-Man character.
 Ghost enemies with basic AI movement.
 Maze with walls and dots to collect.
 Score tracking and display.